JoelNiklaus/LegalDatasets/finetune/online_terms_of_service/README.md

 No splits provided in the original paper.

 Joel Niklaus created the splits manually.
-The train split contains the 20 (80%) first companies in alphabetic order.
-The validation split contains the 2 (8%) companies Tumblr and Uber.
-The test split contains the 3 (12%) companies Weebly, Yelp, Zynga.
+The train split contains the 20 (80%) first companies in alphabetic order (*Booking, Dropbox, Electronic_Arts, Evernote, Facebook, Garmin, Google, Grindr, Linkedin, Mozilla, Pinterest, Quora, Ryanair, Skype, Skyscanner, Snap, Spotify, Terravision, Tinder, Tripadvisor*).
+The validation split contains the 2 (8%) companies *Tumblr* and *Uber*.
+The test split contains the 3 (12%) companies *Weebly*, *Yelp*, *Zynga*.

 There are two configurations present in this dataset.